sadiqmmm/anger/README.md

-The Anger App - Make's you more angry
+The Anger App - Make's you more angry.